 So, there are strong arguments for the ownership and appreciation of silver.
 But what are the ways an investor can take advantage of these fundamentals?

-The most common ways to invest in silver are: futures contracts, coins and bullion, and mining stocks.
-Each investment type has its specific consider-ations but this article is focused on owning shares of silver mining companies.
-While the vast majority of investors are aware of gold’s strength over the past couple of years, few know that while gold has doubled in price since 2001, silver has done even better.
-In fact, it has a five-year gain of 123%.
+The most common ways to invest in silver are: futures contracts, coins and bullion, and silver mining stocks.
+Each investment type has its specific considerations but this article is focused on owning shares of silver mining companies.
+While the vast majority of investors are aware of gold’s strength over the past couple of years.

-Some mining shares have appreciated 5 to 10 times more than the appreciation of the metal itself!
+Some silver mining shares have appreciated 5 to 10 times more than the appreciation of the metal itself!
 But before you let your eyeballs pop out of your head, this phenomenal return happens in perhaps one out of a thousand mining companies.
 But it does happen.
-When Investing in Silver Mines, there are three basic categories of mining stocks: Conglomerates, Junior Exploration companies and Silver specific mining companies.

 Conglomerates: Silver is produced in quantities as a by-product of gold, copper and zinc mining.
 As a result, many large operations leverage their resources to diversify their production-silver being just one of the products.
 Because of the dilution effects of diversified products, share prices of conglomerates won’t move in direct correlation with the price of silver.